 The council has a team of gritting staff and eight gritting vehicles.
-The staff are on 24 hour call from the middle of November until early March.
+The staff are on 24 hour call from the beginning of November until the end of March.

 How can I find out if the gritters are out?